Western Seminary is authorized under federal law to enroll non-immigrant alien Students at all of its campuses and in all degree programs.

 International Student Admission Process Overview

-- Upon receiving a formal application, follow the process described, including sending a $50 application fee, statement of Christian experience, and personal references (forms provided).
+- Upon being encouraged to submit a formal application, follow the process described, including sending a $50 application fee, admission essays, and personal references (forms provided).
 Official transcripts are required from all institutions attended following secondary school.
 To be official by U.S. standards, the transcript must be sent directly from the college or university to the Admissions Office of Western Seminary.

 - Present proof of English language proficiency.